Gitanjali440/Newsletter_2025/Content/IT/IT.md

 ## Faculty Achievements

-- <p align=justify>Dr. Akshay Girdhar,Professor(IT) & Dr. Jagdeep Singh, Assistant Professor (IT) received an appreciation Certificate from Deputy Commissioner, Ludhiana on 9th August 2024.
+- <p align=justify>Dr. Akshay Girdhar,Professor(IT) & Dr. Jagdeep Singh, Assistant Professor (IT) received an "Appreciation Certificate from Deputy Commissioner", Ludhiana on 9th August 2024.They have been actively involved as a consultant in various prestigious projects, showcasing their expertise and dedication to their field.

 - <p align=justify> Dr. K.S.Mann, Dr.Amit Kamra & Dr. Pankaj Bhambri has been awarded with the design patent for Smart Helmet( Design No:382600-001).
 - <p align=justify>Dr. K.S.Mann, Professor and Head(IT),received the "Certification of Appreciation" in recognition of invaluable contributions as a Founder Member/Office Bearer/President of SLIET Alumini Association from SLIET Alumini Association dated on 9th February 2025.